sarabadanie/Haufe-Lexware.github.io/_posts/2017-04-18-Keeping-Azure-Tidy-Part2.md

 header-img: "images/bg-post.jpg"
 ---

-For those who have read my first blog post "Keeping our Azure Cloud Tidy - Part 1", this is going to be a second part which is going to be as useful.
+For those who have read my first blog post "[Keeping our Azure Cloud Tidy - Part 1]", this is going to be a second part which is going to be as useful.
 If this is your first time here, you might want to have a look at the part 1 too, but even without reading it you will find this article useful.

 When you have too many resources in the cloud having the right tagging strategy could help in better organization and more efficient cost usage.
 In the previous post I explained how to tag your Virtual Machines on Azure to shut down/start them according to a time frame.